 Responsible or sustainable investing is an investment strategy that considers environmental, social and corporate governance (ESG) criteria to generate long-term financial returns and positive societal impact.
 Sustainable investors aim for strong financial performance, but also believe that these investments should be used to contribute to advancements in ESG practices.

 Examples of what ESG factors cover vary but they can include climate change, health and safety in the working environment and protecting the interests of shareholders.
 Some responsible investors also avoid investing in businesses perceived to have negative social effects.
 These can be industries such as alcohol, tobacco, gambling, weapons or fossil fuel production.
 The areas of concern are sometimes also summarised under the heading of ESG matters: Environmental, Social and Governance.

 In this article, we mainly focus on environmental investing or ‘green investing’.
 Green investing seeks to support business practices that have a favourable impact on the natural environment.

 I’ve recently covered why investing your money is important in general, but let’s discuss what makes green investing important.

 Firstly, extreme weather conditions due to climate change are affecting the production facilities, transport routes and availability of raw materials for many companies.
-Storms and floods, and heatwaves and droughts, increases risks to many companies around the globe.
+Storms and floods as well as heatwaves and droughts, increase risks to many companies around the globe.

-Hence, considering extreme weather condition when designing production facilities and creating alternative logistics routes may soon be a reality for many companies.
+Hence, considering extreme weather conditions when designing production facilities and creating alternative logistics routes may soon be a reality for many companies.